Megatrain

-Megatrain is a provider of low-cost train travel in the United Kingdom.
+Megatrain was a provider of low-cost train travel in the United Kingdom.
 A subsidiary of the Stagecoach Group, its operations have been associated with its parent's East Midlands Trains, South West Trains, Virgin CrossCountry and Virgin Trains West Coast train operating companies.
-Even though Stagecoach ceased operating train franchises in its own right in August 2019, Megatrain services continue to operate on East Midlands Railway services.
+Even though Stagecoach ceased operating train franchises in its own right in August 2019, Megatrain services continued to operate on East Midlands Railway services.
+In May 2024 Megabus confirmed they were no longer offering the Megatrain service.

 Service overview

-Megatrain tickets are available on specific services operated by East Midlands Railway.
-The available services are those that are generally not busy with tickets priced using the yield management model employed by low-cost airlines and sister company Megabus, where the lowest fares are offered to those who book early or on less popular journeys.
+Megatrain tickets were available on specific services operated by East Midlands Railway.
+The available services are those that are generally not busy with tickets priced using the yield management model employed by low-cost airlines and sister company Megabus, where the lowest fares were offered to those who book early or on less popular journeys.

-In addition to the point-to-point rail fares of Megatrain, Megabusplus provides combined rail and coach journeys between London and Yorkshire.
+In addition to the point-to-point rail fares of Megatrain, Megabusplus provided combined rail and coach journeys between London and Yorkshire.
 East Midlands Railway services from London St Pancras connect with Stagecoach in Lincolnshire coach services to Huddersfield and Hull at East Midlands Parkway.

-Prices are advertised as starting at £1, with a 50p booking fee.
+Prices were advertised as starting at £1, with a 50p booking fee.
 Tickets must be purchased in advance, via the Megabus website or by telephone.
 Megatrain tickets are available Monday to Saturday only, and not on Sundays or public holidays.